ZoeZoLai/refactor693callstack/README.md

 ## 🏛️ Call Stack Principles

-This project follows strict call stack principles:
+This project follows strict call stack principles with a clean, modular architecture:

+### ✅ Separation of Concerns
+- **Detection/**: Discovers what ESS/WFE installations exist
+- **SystemInfo/**: Collects detailed system information
+- **Validation/**: Validates discovered components against requirements
+- **Core/**: Provides foundation services and utilities

 ### ✅ Dependency Injection
 - Functions receive data through explicit parameters
 - No global state dependencies
 - Clear input/output contracts
+- Each module can be tested independently

 ### ✅ Single Responsibility
-- Each module has one clear purpose
+- Each folder has one clear purpose
+- Each module focuses on a specific domain
 - Functions are focused and do one thing well
-- Clear separation of concerns
+- Clear separation between discovery and validation

 ### ✅ Testability
 - Functions can be tested in isolation
 - Mock data support for all functions
 - No hidden dependencies
+- Individual modules can be tested without full system

 ### ✅ Maintainability
 - Clear data flow through function parameters
 - Easy to understand and modify
 - Consistent patterns throughout
+- Logical grouping of related functionality

 ## 📝 Example Output